Pages

 This interests me, especially as I become more and more convinced that the tree in the Spirit Dream is our family tree.
 Though I am still unsure just what it means.

 I'm happy about this because I have an interest in Native and Celtic culture.
-I understand, of course, that culture is something handed down and I know that the genetic part doesn't really matter, but I like the idea that there is a connection.
+I understand, of course, that culture is something handed down and I know that the genetic part doesn't really matter, but I still like the idea that there is a connection.

 I also find it interesting that some of the historical figures that have interested me the most over the years, have popped in my family tree (and the family trees of millions of other people, I'm sure).